jscheinbart/Company-Landing-Page/README.md

 * Uses Semantic HTML for accessibility purposes

 To-do list:
-* Re-work fonts to include fonts from Google API
+* Re-work fonts to include fonts from Google API - DONE: Added additional fonts to improve styling
-* Add media queries to CSS file to properly style page for mobile and tablet devices
+* Add media queries to CSS file to properly style page for mobile and tablet devices - DONE: Added Media Queries
+* Adjusted Coloring on webpage to facilitate ease of use

 ## Status
 Project is: _in progress_